Ada Township, Michigan: History

 At the turn of the 19th century, the land that would become Ada was a village of the Grand River Band of Ottawa, led by Nebawnaygezhick.

 During the early colonial settlement of Michigan, Rix Robinson, the first permanent colonial settler of Kent County, married Sebequay ("River Woman"), the sister of Nebawnaygezhick, at Ada.
 In 1821, Robinson purchased a former French-Canadian trading post at the junction of the Grand and Thornapple rivers from Madeline La Framboise, on behalf of John Jacob Astor's American Fur Company.
 Land north of the Grand River was not available for purchase by European-American settlers until after the United States signed the 1836 Treaty of Washington with regional tribes.
 Following the treaty, Robinson purchased hundreds of acres around the mouth of the Thornapple for the Ottawa to continue living on.

+Lucius Lyon, an early settler, first visited Robinson's settlement in 1826.
+Convinced that the land would become valuable, Lyon purchased large tracts from early settlers.
+He oversaw development of the land, including the construction of a saw mill.
+Both Lyon and Robinson are considered the founders of Ada.

 There are conflicting reports concerning when the township was organized.
 Information provided by the township website indicates that Robinson was elected as the township's first supervisor.
 However, other sources indicate it was organized on April 2, 1838, and that Sydney Smith was elected the first supervisor and that Robinson was the second, elected in 1841 and again in 1844.
-A village was platted in 1858 at the mouth of the Thornapple River, but it developed slowly and never incorporated.
-The township originally included Townships 5, 6, and 7 North, Range 10 West and was split off from Walker and Kent Townships.
-Boundaries changed in 1840 to split off Caledonia Township (Township 5 North, Range 10 West) and in 1848 Cascade Township (the part of Township 6, Range 10 West lying south of the Grand River).

-In 1843, State Legislature approved the board of supervisors to aid in construction of bridge across the Grand River near its junction with the Thornapple River.
-Land was appropriated in 1848 to aid in finishing this bridge.

-In 1846, a state road was authorized by the State of Michigan Legislature from Hastings to the unincorporated village of Ada.
+The village was named after Sydney Smith's daughter, Ada Smith, who was the first non-Native American child born in the village.

 The Ada Covered Bridge was constructed across the Thornapple in 1867.
-Listed on the National Register of Historic Places, it is one of nine covered bridges that remain standing in the state.
-The town board was authorized by act of Michigan Legislature in 1867 to borrow money for building and repairing this bridge.
-An earlier act in 1848 appropriated lands for building and repairing a bridge near the mouth of the Thornapple on the Cascade Road.
+Listed on the National Register of Historic Places, it is one of the few covered bridges that remain standing in the state.

-In 1877, voters authorized raising $3000 for purchasing a bridges across the Grand River.